ajish-antony/python-log-analyser/README.md

-# Python Script to Analyse the Logfile
+# Python Script to Analyse the LogFile
 ## (Python Script -  How many times the status has occurred in accordance with day from access log)